Ever Wondered Why People Lie & Deceit?

 Overcoming Deception with Love and truth

-Most people are seldom what they seem; everybody wants love but to be loved, we must trust.
-That trust should be built on openness.
-Telling the truth is necessary to create a special bond to be combined with both physical and emotional trust.
+Most people are seldom what they seem; everybody wants to love, but to be loved, we must trust.
+That trust must be built on openness.
+Telling the truth is necessary to create a unique bond to be combined with both physical and emotional belief.
 Everybody dislikes liars, especially people who lie on purpose like a sociopath.
-However, no one has the power to make you believe in them we all have a choice.
-Nonetheless, telling things that are not truth means you “omits the truth” an undeclared word to trick others to believe you.
+However, some have the power to make you trust in them, but we all have a choice to believe.
+Nonetheless, saying things that are not truth means you “omits the truth” an undeclared word to trick others to believe you.

 When a person sometimes wants to give up on love, and it just cannot be found.
 They need to allow God to have a full reign of their heart.
-He will restore love and trust that were lost.
-Love is always worth having no matter how high the price.
-Finding and sharing love is always worth the price if we allow God to help us prepare to pay the cost.
-The new found love will be much stronger when we trust in Jesus Christ and allow him to guide us and live within our heart.
+He will restore the respect and trust that were lost.
+Love is always worth having, no matter how high the price.
+Finding and sharing love is still worth the price if we allow God to help us prepare to pay the cost.
+The newfound love will be much stronger when we trust in Jesus Christ and let him guide us and live in our heart.
 Then and only then will we know true love and be able to overcome lies and deception with love and truth for this He will impart.